 Hydrogels are networks of hydrophilic polymer chains that are crosslinked to form a gel with a high level of water content.
 Hydrogels have been used in microfluidic for a wide variety of applications such as tissue engineering and organ on a chips.
 They have been used both as the fabrication material for manufacturing the microfluidic chips and as a functional section integrated into the microchips such as a diffusion barrier or as a cell culture medium.
 Hydrogels are proven to be excellent scaffolds for both 2D and 3D cell cultures due to their high porosity allowing nutrient and gas transport as well as modifiable chemical and mechanical properties.
 Based on the application, either a natural or a synthetic hydrogel can be used for culturing cells.
 Microfluidic chips are compatible with both types.
 Natural hydrogels are advantageous in that they promote cell adhesion and matrix remodeling and degradation while synthetic hydrogels offer more flexibility in material properties.

-The first thing that should be considered in working with hydrogels is the crosslinking method.
+The first thing that should be considered in working with hydrogels is the crosslinking method in the microfluidic device.
 Depending on the application, the crosslinking approach can differ.
 Of note, when cells are involved more delicate materials and crosslinking should be chosen.
 The properties of the hydrogel matrix will depend on the polymer chains, crosslinking method, and the crosslinking density.

 The high water content of hydrogels makes them prone to swelling and shrinking.
 The degree of crosslinking has a direct effect on the swelling and shrinking of the hydrogels.
 The type of media can also influence the hydrogels.
 A hydrogel that swells in one media can shrink in another.
 In general, the hydrogels with higher degrees of crosslinking undergo less shrinking and swelling.